mseminatore/firth/README.md

 Firth is designed to be very easy to embed into other apps with just a few API calls.
 The file *main.cpp* demonstrates how to initialize Firth and add custom `Words` for a constant, a variable, and a native function.
+The important excerpts of *main.cpp* are shown below.

 ```C++